|Overall Rating||Loved it!|

 Pipe: I thought I wouldn’t like the 154 in the pipe at Mt.
 Bachelor but I had a blast carving the walls.
 Love the extra edge hold too.
 Big surprise here.

 So I was a bit worried when I came across the Yes Greats at the trade show and after my experience with the Standard, I feared the worst.
 That fear instantly disappeared after the first turn and the love is even stronger than before thanks to the extra edge hold and new feel.
-It’s fun to go a little smaller but not lose the volume and not loose the fun turning experience.
+It’s fun to go a little smaller but not lose the volume and not lose the fun turning experience.

 YES Greats Past Reviews